-- there is persuasive evidence of an arrangement: - the software or services have been delivered to the customer; - the amount of fees to be paid by the customer is fixed or determinable; and - the collection of the related fees is probable.
+- there is persuasive evidence of an arrangement; - the software or services have been delivered to the customer; - the amount of fees to be paid by the customer is fixed or determinable; and - the collection of the related fees is probable.

-We use click-through end user license agreements, signed agreements and purchase orders as evidence of an arrangement.
+We use click-through license agreements, signed agreements and purchase orders as evidence of an arrangement.
 We deliver all of our software electronically.
 Electronic delivery occurs when we provide the customer with access to the software and license key via a secure portal.
 We assess whether the fee is fixed or determinable at the outset of the arrangement.
-We typically offer payment terms due 30 days from delivery of software.
+Our typical terms of payment are due 30 days from delivery.
 We assess collectability based on a number of factors such as collection history and creditworthiness of the customer.
-If we determine that collectability is not probable, revenues are deferred until collectability becomes probable, generally upon receipt of cash.
+If we determine that collectability is not probable, revenue is deferred until collectability becomes probable, generally upon receipt of cash.

-Substantially all of our software licenses are perpetual licenses sold in multiple-element arrangements that include maintenance and may also include professional services and training.
+Substantially all of our software licenses are sold in multiple-element arrangements that include maintenance and may include professional services and training.

-Vendor specific objective evidence, or VSOE, of the fair value is not available for these perpetual software licenses as they are never sold without maintenance.
-VSOE of the fair value generally exists for all undelivered elements and any services are not essential to the functionality of the delivered software.
+Vendor specific objective evidence ("VSOE") of the fair value is not available for software licenses as they are never sold without maintenance.
+VSOE of the fair value generally exists for all undelivered elements and any services that are not essential to the functionality of the delivered software.
 We account for delivered software licenses under the residual method.

-Maintenance agreements consist of fees for providing software updates on a when and if available basis and technical support for software products for an initial term, typically one year.
-We have established VSOE of the fair value of maintenance on perpetual licenses based on stated substantive renewal rates or the price when sold on a standalone basis.
+Maintenance agreements consist of fees for providing software updates on a when and if available basis and technical support for software products ("post-contract support" or "PCS") for an initial term, generally one year.
+We have established VSOE of the fair value for maintenance on perpetual licenses based on stated substantive renewal rates or the price when sold on a standalone basis.
 Stated renewal rates are considered to be substantive if they are at least 15% of the actual price charged for the software license.
-VSOE of the fair value for standalone sales is considered to have been established when a substantial majority of individual sales transactions within the previous 12-month period falls within a reasonably narrow range, which we have defined to be plus or minus 15% of the median sales price of actual standalone sales transactions.
+VSOE of the fair value for standalone sales is considered to have been established when a substantial majority of individual sales transactions within the previous 12 month period falls within a reasonably narrow range, which we have defined to be plus or minus 15% of the median sales price of actual standalone sales transactions.